ayaan9618/Cni-math_v1/README.md

 Description:

-Cni_math_v1 is a powerful scientific calculator written in C, providing a rich set of mathematical functions through distinct modes:
+Cni_math_v1 is a powerful scientific calculator written in simple basic C, providing a rich set of mathematical functions through distinct modes: